Count Function in Excel: A Comprehensive Guide for Beginners

 =COUNTBLANK(A1:A10)

-- To count cells based on multiple criteria, use the COUNTIFS function.
+- In order to count cells based on multiple criteria, you will use the COUNTIFS function.

-- To count cells that meet either of two criteria, use the SUMPRODUCT function with the — (double negative) operator.
-For example, to count cells in the range A1:A10 that contain the text “apple” or “orange”, use the following formula:
+- For counting cells with either of two criteria, you should use the SUMPRODUCT function with the — (double negative) operator.
+For example, if you wish to count cells in the range A1:A10 with text apple or orange, here is the formula.

 =SUMPRODUCT(--((A1:A10="apple")+(A1:A10="orange")))

-- To count cells that are not blank, use the COUNTA function.
-For example, to count the number of non-blank cells in the range A1:A10, use the following formula:
+- For counting cells not blank, you can use the COUNTA function.
+For example, if you wanna find non-blank cells in the range A1:A10, you can use below.

 =COUNTA(A1:A10)

 - To count cells that contain specific text or values, use wildcards in the COUNTIF or COUNTIFS function.
-For example, to count cells in the range A1:A10 that contain any text that starts with “app”, use the following formula:
+If you wish to find ones with text app, you can change it like below.

 =COUNTIF(A1:A10,"app*")